linode/docs/docs/development/bash/solving-real-world-problems-with-bash-scripts-a-tutorial/index.md

 done < "$filename" | grep '[[:alpha:]]' | sort | uniq -c | sort -nr
 {{< /file >}}

-The script reads the input file character by character, prints each character and processes the output using the `grep`, `sort` and `uniq` commands in order to count the frequency of each character.
-The `[:alpha:]` pattern used by `grep(1)` matches all alphabetic characters and is equivalent to `A-Za-z`.
-If you also want to include numeric characters in the output, you should use `[:alnum:]` instead.
+- The script reads the input file character by character, prints each character, and processes the output using the `grep`, `sort`, and `uniq` commands to count the frequency of each character.
+- The `[:alpha:]` pattern used by `grep(1)` matches all alphabetic characters and is equivalent to `A-Za-z`.
+- If you also want to include numeric characters in the output, you should use `[:alnum:]` instead.
+- Additionally, if you want the output to be sorted alphabetically instead of numerically, you can execute `freqL.sh` and then process its output using the `sort -k2,2` command.

+Run the `freqL` script:

+    ./freqL.sh text

 The output of `freqL.sh` will resemble the following:

-    ./freqL.sh text

 {{< output >}}
    2 b